-- Innovative CPE curriculum involves persons in an intense program of reflection on self, others, and offering ministry in health care, modeling and encouraging working collaboratively with other professionals in holistic care of persons and their families respectful of culture/ethnicity, gender, developmental stage, affiliation, and spiritual resources and needs.
+- Innovative CPE curriculum involves an intense program of reflection on self, others, and offering ministry in health care; modeling and encouraging working collaboratively with other professionals in holistic care of persons and their families; modeling respect of culture/ethnicity, gender, developmental stage, affiliation, and spiritual resources and needs.

 - Opportunity for close collaboration with community clergy in pastoral care for congregants and parishioners.

-- Promotion of health life-work balance for members of our department.
+- Promotion of healthy life-work balance for members of our department.

 Pastoral Care Staff

 - The Rev. Mary Catherine Cole, M.Div., is the Director of Pastoral Care and is also an ACPE-certified CPE Supervisor.
 She is an ordained Baptist minister and graduate of Candler School of Theology at Emory University.
-Rev. Cole has experience with several different healthcare organizations in Pastoral Care Departments as well as supervisory and teaching experience in several non-profit settings.
+Rev. Cole has experience working for Pastoral Care departments in several different healthcare organizations, and has supervisory and teaching experience in several non-profit settings.

 - The Rev. Lynne Mikulak, M.Div., MSW, BCC, and ACPE-certified Supervisor, serves as the Supervisor of Clinical Pastoral Education.
 She is an ordained UCC Minister and graduate of Yale Divinity School and the Connecticut School of Social Work.